Imadh-Ifham/PlayDesk-Services/README.md

-# PlayDesk
+# PlayDesk Services

-**PlayDesk** is a scalable and modular Game Lounge Management and Booking System designed for both customers and game lounge owners.
-Previously branded as **SaloGame**, the project has now evolved into a microservice-based architecture within a monorepo structure, offering better maintainability and scalability.
+**PlayDesk Services** is a scalable and modular Game Lounge Management and Booking System backend designed for both customers and game lounge owners.
+Previously branded as **SaloGame**, the project has now evolved into a TypeScript-based Node.js service with a modular architecture, offering better maintainability and scalability.

 ---